nclients/shanghai-bun-dynasty/src/pages/index.md

 ---
 tag: ""
 title: "Shanghai Bun Dynasty 外滩十八号 - Best Food Today"
-metaDescription: "Treat your taste buds to the finest Shanghai dishes in the Bay Area.
-Visit our restaurant for a culinary journey like no other."
 favicon: "logo.ico"
 logo: "shanghai-bun-dynasty-logo2.webp"
 primaryColor: "#000000" # logo color